Kartones/finished-games/README.md

 ## Setup

-This project requires `Python >= 3.5`, `Docker` and `Docker Compose` to be built (only Python to run).
+This project requires `Docker` and `Docker Compose` to be built (only Python to run).
+Python required version is minimum `3.5`, but the Docker container is built with `3.7`.
+Django version is `2.2` so anyway you need Python >= 3.5.

 Python package requirements are specified in the corresponding `requirements.txt` and `requirements-dev.txt` files.
 These packages are installed inside the containers in development and testing.

 Most requirements are not version-pinned on purpose, if a build fails due to some new version breaking change it will be triaged and updated accordingly.